Appendix · recipe

 Mini-dumps require a clean panic().
 A hang — kernel still alive but display dead, IRQs frozen, watchdog bites — leaves nothing for savecore.
 For those, we want the most recent dmesg written to disk before things went sideways.

-tools/install-dmesg-snapshots.sh adds a per-minute cron to root on the phone that writes dmesg to /var/log/dmesg-snapshots/dmesg-HHMM.log and rotates anything older than an hour.
+mise run debug:wifi:setup:phone installs tools/install-dmesg-snapshots.sh on the phone: a per-minute cron that writes dmesg to /var/log/dmesg-snapshots/dmesg-HHMM.log and rotates anything older than an hour.
 Disk impact is bounded (60 small files, total under a megabyte).

 # After a hang and reboot: